Moving Valuation Protection

 In addition to understanding charges and levels of protection provided, it is also important to know that some of your actions or other factors may limit your mover’s liability during a move or while items are in storage:

-- Packing perishables or dangerous/hazardous materials.
+- Packing perishables or dangerous or hazardous materials.

 - Choosing Released Value (Basic Coverage) when your goods are valued at more than $0.60 per pound per article.

-We hope that you will choose Central Maine Moving & Storage to be your professional mover.
+We hope you will choose MaineMoving to be your professional mover.
 We will do our best at all times to handle your furniture and valuable possessions with the utmost care.
-If, at any time, you have additional questions regarding your move or valuation coverage options, please do not hesitate to contact your Relocation Representative at (207) 947-4114 or contact us here!
+If, at any time, you have additional questions regarding your move or valuation coverage options, please contact your Relocation Coordinator at (207) 947-4114 or contact us here!